George Michael has died at his home at the age…

 The continuing success of the X Factor, Britain’s Got Talent, The Voice and er, Stars in their Eyes proves that the talent contest is in rude, if unwanted health.
 However, The Royal Vauxhall Tavern is home to a talent show that provides way more excitement and far better judges, says Stewart Who?

 As Cheryl Fernandez-Versini juggles another lip synch scandal and Simon Cowell attempts to refresh a very tired format, I’ve been pondering my own experience as a judge in a talent contest.
-Last Friday, The Royal Vauxhall Tavern hosts a fundraising evening titled The Tavern’s Got Talent.
-Yours truly was asked by the organisers to be on the judging panel alongside Jonathan Hellyer and David Hoyle.
+Last Friday, The Royal Vauxhall Tavern hosted a fundraising event titled The Tavern’s Got Talent.
+Yours truly was asked by the organisers to be on the judging panel, alongside Jonathan Hellyer and David Hoyle.

 Blood and genius

-Hoyle (formerly The Divine David) is easily the most intelligent, avant-garde and terrifying performance artist to grace a stage anywhere.
-He recently did a painting in his own blood, live on stage (though he did have trouble finding a vein, as most had collapsed due to the speed mainlining habit).
-He’s had his own TV shows and is widely regarded as a troubled, unmanageable genius.
+Hoyle (formerly The Divine David) is easily the most intelligent, avant-garde and terrifying performance artist to grace a stage.
+He recently did a painting in his own blood, live on stage (though he did struggle to find a vein, as most had collapsed due to the speed habit).
+He’s had his own TV shows and is regarded by many as a troubled, complicated genius.

-Hellyer is widely known as the Dame Edna Experience and is without doubt one of the best vocalists I’ve ever heard.
+Hellyer is widely known as the Dame Edna Experience and is undoubtedly one of the best vocalists on the scene.
 Able to mimic classic singers, his renditions of ‘Bohemian Rhapsody’ or ‘The Man with the Child in his Eyes’ are utterly unnerving.
-Oh, and he’s one of the sharpest stand ups in the UK.
+Oh, and he’s one of the sharpest stand up comics in the UK.

 The venue was set up in a low rent impersonation the ITV show and eight contestants had spent the week auditioning, rehearsing and flapping over their song choices.
 Unfortunately there were no ventriloquists, acrobats or animals involved, all the entrants were singers.